Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

 Code block sections will look like:

-    :::bash
+    #!bash
     # first line will denote "on REMOTE" or "on LOCAL" for clarity.
     $ BASH commands will start with the dollar sign
     # Code will be syntax highlighted according to language

 &#x27a9; This symbol represents that this is a specific action that should be followed.